 Counsel for numerous early-stage companies assisting with corporate formation, financing, and contractual matters.

 Counsel to an information technology company threatened by a large multinational corporation with intellectual property infringement.
 The case ended with a substantial settlement for the information technology company.

-Counsel to a plaintiff alleging conversion of 1,000 Ether tokens by a decentralized finance platform.
+Counsel to a plaintiff alleging conversion of cryptocurrency by a decentralized finance platform.